Client Login

 A written announcement issued to the news media and other publications that seeks to draw the public attention of a company’s developments.

-Proactive PR/Reactive PR
+Proactive PR / Reactive PR

 Editorials that appear as a direct result of the PR.
-Re-active PR is where the editorial has been placed as a result of the publication's input.

 Publics